latch2112/clin-project/.github/ISSUE_TEMPLATE/epic.md

 ---

 _This epic should be broken down into multiple tasks (user stories) which contain their own acceptance criteria.
-Use the "User Story" template from the template dropdown to create your tasks, and then link one back to this Epic._
+Use the "User Story" template from the template dropdown to create your tasks, and then link them back to this Epic._